paytonrules/paytonrules.github.io/software-development/_posts/2015-01-13-how-to-learn-tdd.markdown

 You're ready to start doing TDD at your job.
 The challenges will be different of course, but you'll have done the research and practice necessary to be ready to tackle them.
 Will you be perfect?
 No. There's plenty more learning to do, like there always is in software, but you've got enough "test infection" to be successful.

 This plan, assuming you're already a developer with some experience, should really only take a few weeks.
 It's two books and one fairly simple application.
-When you're done you'll have the foundational knoweledge (from books) and practice (from katas) to practice TDD confidently.
+When you're done you'll have the foundational knowledge (from books) and practice (from katas) to practice TDD confidently.

 ##### Further Reading